d1pankarmedhi/end2hindi/README.md

-# English to Hindi Tarnslation
+# English to Assamese Tarnslation

 A custom model trained on eng to hindi dataset for translation.